johannschopplich/nuxt-kirby/docs/essentials/authentication.md

 # Authentication

-Nuxt Kirby supports multiple authentication methods to work with different Kirby setups.
-Choose the method that best fits your project requirements.
+Nuxt Kirby supports multiple authentication methods.
+Choose the one that fits your Kirby setup.

 ::: tip
 For new projects, we recommend using **token-based authentication** with the [Kirby Headless plugin](https://kirby.tools/docs/headless/getting-started/).
 It includes secure token-based authentication and a custom KQL endpoint `api/kql` that works out of the box with any Kirby installation.